malach-it/developers.boruta/docs/ropc.md

 * **Scope**: (Optional) Define the scope of the access request.
 This parameter specifies the level of access the client is requesting.
 Learn more about how to configure scopes on [this page](https://developers.boruta.patatoid.fr/docs/provider-configuration/configure-scopes).

-**Result**
+**Step result**

 The client sends a POST request to the authorization server's token endpoint with the necessary credentials and requested scope.
 The request format typically looks like this:

 ```